A Nonparametric Bayesian Framework for Uncertainty Quantification in Stochastic Simulation

-Various approaches have been proposed in the literature to quantify the input and simulation uncertainties; see \cite{Barton_2012,Song_Nelson_2014wsc} and \cite{Lam_2016wsc} for a comprehensive review.
-Based on methodologies developed for characterizing the input uncertainty, they can be divided into frequentist and Bayesian approaches.
+Various approaches have been proposed in the literature to quantify the input and simulation uncertainties; see \cite{Barton_2012,Song_Nelson_2014wsc,Lam_2016wsc,CananAlpWei_2020} for a comprehensive review.
+Based on methodologies developed to quantify the input model estimation uncertainty, they can be divided into frequentist and Bayesian approaches.
 The frequentist approaches typically study the sampling distributions of point estimators of underlying input models.
-Since it could be hard to get the exact sampling distributions in many situations, the asymptotic approximation, including the normal approximation and the bootstrap, is often used to quantify the input uncertainty, which is valid when the amount of real-world data is large. \textit{However, even in the current big data world, we often face the situations where the amount of real-world data is limited, especially for high-tech products with short life cycles.} For example, biopharma manufacturing requires 9 to 12 months from raw materials sourcing to the finished drug products, and it requires another 2 to 3 months for quality testing.
+Since it could be hard to get the exact sampling distributions in many situations, the asymptotic approximation, including the normal approximation and the bootstrap, is often used to quantify the input model estimation uncertainty, which is valid when the amount of real-world data is large. \textit{However, even in the current big data world, we often face the situations where the amount of real-world data is limited, especially for high-tech products with short life cycles.} For example, biopharmaceutical manufacturing requires 9 to 12 months from raw materials sourcing to the finished drug products, and it requires another 2 to 3 months for quality testing.
 However, the drug substances typically expire after 18 to 36 months; see \cite{Otto_Santagostino_2014}.
-Compared to frequentist methods, Bayesian approaches derive the posterior distributions quantifying the input uncertainty and they do not need a large-sample asymptotic approximation for their validation.
+Compared to frequentist methods, Bayesian approaches derive the posterior distributions quantifying the input model estimation uncertainty and they do not need a large-sample asymptotic approximation for their validation.
 It is also straightforward for Bayesian approaches to incorporate the prior information about the underlying input models; see \cite{Xie_Bayesian_2014} for the discussion of frequentist v.s.
 Bayesian approaches for input uncertainty.

-\textit{In this paper, we focus on developing a Bayesian nonparametric framework to quantify the estimation uncertainty of system mean performance when we do not have strong prior information on the input models and system mean response surface.} We consider univariate input models, which model independent and identically distributed (i.i.d.) data by mutually independent input distributions.
+{Thus, in this paper, we focus on developing a Bayesian nonparametric framework to quantify the estimation uncertainty of system mean performance, especially when we do not have strong prior information on the underlying input models and system mean response surface.} We consider univariate input models, which model independent and identically distributed (i.i.d.) data by mutually independent input distributions.
 Since we often assume that multivariate input models are characterized by marginal distributions and the dependence in the simulation literature \cite{biller2006multivariate}, the proposed univariate input models can be used to construct input models with dependence through copula-based approaches; see for example \cite{biller2009copula, XieLiZhang2017}.